For deterministic dependency installation

 - The purpose of a package manager is to ensure that everyone installs exactly the same version of a projects dependencies.

-- But that is not guaranteed if different people are using different versions of the same package manager.
+- But that is not guaranteed if different versions of the same package manager are in use

 - A package manager manager then ensures that everyone installs exactly the same version of that package manager, ensuring that your project installs are always deterministic.

-Similar to how nvm/fnm lets you have multiple versions of node installed simultaneously, Corepack lets you have multiple versions of npm/pnpm/yarn installed.
+Similar to how nvm/fnm lets you have multiple versions of Node.js installed simultaneously, Corepack lets you have multiple versions of npm/pnpm/yarn installed.

-Section titled: First uninstall existing package managersFirst uninstall your global yarn
+Section titled: Step 1: First uninstall existing package managersFirst uninstall your global yarn

 and pnpm